 Running successful Google Ads campaigns is challenging.

-The four key factors are Keywords, Ads, Landing Pages & Conversion Tracking.
+The key factors to consider are Keywords, Ads, Landing Pages & Conversion Tracking.

-In this article, we will look at the foundational principles of Google Ads and then at each of these PPC Success factors so you can start turning clicks into customers.
+In this article, we will look at the foundational principles of Google Ads and then at each of these PPC Success factors so you can massively improve results and start turning clicks into customers.

 The article should take about 15 mins to read and if you have any questions drop me a line.

 - Introduction and some Assumptions

 - Why Google Ads Matter

 - Invisible Gorillas (aka Summary)